Corn & Callus Treatment in Guelph & Milton

 - Do you feel like something is stuck in your foot but you can’t get it out?

 - Does it hurt to put pressure on the spot?

-These yellowish kernel-sized corns can make being on your toes a very painful experience.
-They’re caused by friction and pressure and are as old as feet themselves.
+These yellowish kernel-sized corns can make being on your feet a very painful experience, and are caused by friction and pressure.

 There are several different types of corns.
 Long standing corns can sometimes have blood vessels and nerves within them.
-The ideal formation condition for corns occurs when the skin is wedged between a shoe and a bone on the foot.
+A common cause of corns is when the skin is wedged between a shoe and a bone on the foot.

 Often corns are on or between your toes, but you can get corns anywhere on your feet.They’re basically miniature calluses and have to be treated the same way.
-Wider shoes, bathing and scraping with a pumice stone may do the trick.
+Wider shoes or scraping with a pumice stone may do the trick.
+But sometimes they’re just too painful to put any pressure on them.

-Often corns can become painful and require treatment from a foot specialist.
+Often corns become too painful and require treatment from a foot specialist.
 Treatment includes physically removing the corns and any callus surrounding the area.

 We also assess the specific reason causing the corn to form.
 If the problem is footwear, we will recommend changing to a more appropriate shoe.
 If the corns are formed due to an underlying biomechanical imbalance, a custom orthotic may be recommended in order to re-distribute the weight to appropriate joints when you walk.